The School of Geography

 Papers and Chapters

-• M. Ogborn (forthcoming) ‘Making connections: port geography and global history’, in Lourdes de Ita (ed.)
-Organización del Espacio en el México Colonial: Puertos, Ciudades y Caminos, CONACyT, Instituto de Investigaciones Históricas, UMSNH, México.
-ISBN 978-607-424-036-8
+• M. Ogborn (2012) ‘Making connections: port geography and global history’, in Lourdes de Ita Rubio (ed.)
+Organización del Espacio en el México Colonial: Puertos, Ciudades y Caminos (CONACyT, Instituto de Investigaciones Históricas, UMSNH, Morelia, México) pp. 97-120.

 • M. Ogborn (2011) ‘A war of words: speech, script and print in the Maroon War of 1795-6,’ Journal of Historical Geography 37 pp. 203-215